ZhangGongjie/SAM-DETR/README.md

 </div>

-Being like a plug-and-play, our approach can be easily integrated with existing convergence solutions (e.g., SMCA) in a complementary manner, boosting detection accuracy and convergence speed further.
+Being like a plug-and-play, our approach can be easily integrated with existing convergence solutions (*e.g.*, SMCA) in a complementary manner, boosting detection accuracy and convergence speed further.

 Please check [our CVPR 2022 paper](https://arxiv.org/abs/2203.06883) for more details.